Esayed4/Create_DBMS_Using_Bash/README.md

       - Update or delete rows

       All data is stored as CSV files inside your database folder, with metadata files to track structure and constraints.
+      **Note**: For multi-user support, the project must be placed in a directory accessible to all users (e.g., /home/DBMS_GUI).
 ----

 ## Project DBMS/